Showcase prints as table decor.

 book a photo display.

 A guest book is a classic wedding photo display made an instant heirloom by the well-wishes of loved ones.
-But outside of the traditional Wedding Guest Book (which you know we're big fans of!), there are plenty of creative wedding guest book alternatives that put your photos on display with intention.
+Dress up your signing table with a floral arrangement and our Pressed Glass Frame featuring photos that didn’t make it in the guestbook.
+Outside of the traditional Wedding Guest Book (which you know we're big fans of!), there are plenty of creative Wedding Guest Book Alternatives that put your photos on display with intention.
 A couple of our favorites are below, but there's more inspiration where they came from!

 Repurpose a screen or fencing.